YamilaTimmer/BVAL-java-application/README.md

 - Gradle ([v.8.14](https://gradle.org/releases/))

 ### Installation (for users)
-The newest release of BVAL can be downloaded here.
+Download the newest release of BVAL ([v0.0.1](https://github.com/YamilaTimmer/methylation-java-app/releases/tag/v0.0.1)).
 This release includes the application and all its dependencies.

 ### Clone the repository (for developers)
 For further developing and/or testing we recommend cloning the repository, this can be done using: